Kalanag (magician): Early years

 After this Schreiber devoted himself intensively to the art of magic and entered the Magic Circle of Germany at the age of 16.
 His father did not like his sons interest in magic and at one time burned the box in which Schreiber kept his magic paraphernalia, but eventually they relented and supported his hobby as long as he promised to graduate which would enable him to eventually attend higher education.

-He attended the Rosenberg-Realschule in Stuttgart and later studied at the University of Munich and at the Technical University of Munich.
+He attended the Rosenberg-Realschule in Stuttgart and later studied at LMU Munich and at the Technical University of Munich.
 Schreibers father wished that he would become a doctor but instead in 1921 he enrolled in philosophy classes.

 During his studies of philosophy in Munich, he organized one of the first German magic congresses.
 At the same time he gained experience as an actor and dramaturg at the Münchner Kammerspiele.
 From 1925 he worked in the film industry in Berlin.
 As a production manager, starting in 1926 he was in the silent films Hunt on People (1926), The Man Without a Head (1927), One Against All (1927), The Duty to be Silent (1927), Evidence (1928), The Winner (1928), Marriage in Need (1929), Motherly Love (1929), The Mistress and her Servant (1929) and Innocence (1929).

 In 1927 he became editor-in-chief of MAGIE magazine of the Magic Circle.
 He chose his stage name after the elephant Kala Nag ("Black Snake") from Rudyard Kipling's The Jungle Book.